 DCW acts as a member support network: we support one another to find solutions to the problems we face and look for solutions collectively.

 There is no sense of good practice in our sector, in terms of fees, contracts, workplace environment, freelancing and so on.
-We worked on a Studio Campaign to support studio tenants across London throughout the COVID19 period and we are currently undertaking research into exploitation and legal rights in freelance work, aiming to determine what just working practices look like for our members.
+We worked on a Studio Campaign to support studio tenants across London throughout the COVID19 period; we produced guidelines on employment rights and freelance workers’ rights, and we work closely with Migrants in Culture to develop resources on migrant work in cultural sector.

-We hold weekly organising meetings and monthly member meetings on Zoom.
-Member meetings have a different focus each month and are open to both current and prospective members.
-The meetings include planning and discussing campaigns, exploring ways of organising, education on workers rights, and opportunities to discuss issues with fellow workers.
+Member meetings have a different focus each month and include planning and discussing campaigns, exploring ways of organising, education on workers’ rights, and opportunities to discuss issues with fellow workers.
 All meetings are captioned.

 Between meetings, DCW members organise and communicate via a Discord server.
+Members also have access to a Google Drive folder with a DCW handbook, resources on workers’ rights, and more.
 If you are a DCW member and you don’t have access to the server, please email email@example.com

-To find out more about getting involved, come along to one of our monthly member meetings, which take place on the first Wednesday of each month and include an induction for new and prospective members.
+To find out more about getting involved, come along to one of our monthly member meetings, which take place on the first Wednesday of each month.

-If you have an idea for a campaign or a theme for a members meeting and you would like to start organising – join the branch and get in touch!
+If you have an idea for a campaign or a theme for a member meeting and you would like to start organising – join the branch and get in touch!